 A low energy inclusive background simulation was performed using GEMC by generating an electron beam on target, including all expected materials between the beam entrance to the Cherenkov back window.
 Secondaries produced anywhere in the SoLID detector and above the Cherenkov radiation momentum threshold while passing through the Cherenkov gas were considered as a possible source of background.
 For the PVDIS configuration, lepton production from initial π^0 production at small angle produced the majority of accidental backgrounds.
 This background was calculated using the same methodology as the modified Hall D generator, which uses a modified version of PYTHIA and SAID input to match known world data.
 More information on the pion generator can be found in Sec.
 12.2.3.
-The combined background rate is estimated to be ≈ 0.8 MHz per sector for a trigger requiring at least 2 photoelectrons in 2 separate PMTs in the same sector.
-For the SIDIS configuration, the expected background rate is less than 100 KHz in the same trigger configuration above.
+The combined background rate is estimated to be ≈ 0.8 MHz per sector for a trigger requiring at least 2 photoelectrons in 2 separate PMTs in the same trigger configuration above.